 Kyal and Kara became the public’s favourite couple of The Block, then the Fans v Faves series and also caught the positive attention of the judges.
-Their down to earth nature made them crowd favorites and their skill and design flair has ensured some beautiful results.
+Their down to earth nature made them crowd favourites and their skill and design flair has ensured some beautiful results.
 They also recently appeared in Channel 9’s Reno Rumble where again they were known for their beautiful quality of work.
-Kara describes her style as organic, natural, modern and classic Scandinavian and we can't wait to see what tips and tricks she has to share with us!
+Kara describes her style as organic, natural, modern and classic Scandinavian and we can’t wait to see what tips and tricks she has to share with us!

 Planning finishes for your home can be daunting to say the least!
 Unlike some of the internal finishes, exterior selections are generally going to be there for the long haul, and are more expensive to change.
 Don’t let that put you off though!
 It’s about choosing finishes that are true to what you love, with a few guidelines to help you along the way.
 It’s also a great idea to begin gathering your own inspiration.
-This may include starting a pinterest board, collecting magazine clippings, and taking pictures of homes you’ve seen and love.
+This may include starting a Pinterest board, collecting magazine clippings, and taking pictures of homes you’ve seen and love.
 At this stage, you should begin to see a theme developing as to what style or colour palette you’re leaning towards.

 As a general rule, I always focus on the more permanent decisions first.
 In most cases, exteriorly, this is the roof colour.
 The Colorbond range has hues to suit every palette and choosing a colour will help guide further decisions along the way.